Nike Air Zoom Fly 2 Review Facts

 Runners can expect to get around 300 miles out of the Zoom Fly 2, which is about average for a running shoe.
 The seamless upper is very durable and is supported by the bonded overlay.
 It’s an upper that is not going to wear and tear over time.
 Its dual density midsole is sturdy and the Air Zoom technology helps with overall durability.
 Of course, the real test for any shoe durability is how its outsole holds up over time.

 Common knowledge dictates that once the outsole starts to wear and tear, the rest of the shoe usually follows suit.
 Luckily, the Air Zoom Fly 2 outsole features carbon rubber, which is as durable as it gets.
 The different patterns on the outsole help keep the shoe lasting for a long time and its outsole really shines with its waffle pattern tread.
-Despite being designed for competition, many runners use the shoe as a daily walking shoe and for cross training, which also speaks to the durability of the shoe.
+Despite being designed for competition, many runners use the shoe as a daily walking shoe and for cross-training, which also speaks to the durability of the shoe.

-Despite its light weight, this shoe still delivers solid protection.
-The overlays on the upper helps keep the top of the foot guarded while its carbon rubber outsole keeps the bottom of the foot protected from the any hazards found on the road.
+Despite its lightweight, this shoe still delivers solid protection.
+The overlays on the upper help keep the top of the foot guarded while its carbon rubber outsole keeps the bottom of the foot protected from any hazards found on the road.
 The seamless upper is designed to reduce any rub against the top of the foot, which protects against any kind of irritation or blisters.
 The heel area also offers a great amount of protection.
 The carbon rubber outsole wraps around the heel of the shoe, which translates to higher protection in an area that tends to wear down quicker.
 This is especially great for heel

-The light weight of the Zoom Fly 2 gives it great flexibility.
+The lightweight of the Zoom Fly 2 gives it great flexibility.
 With four cut areas on the outsole, the shoe flexes at every point.
 And if the outsole to the toe of any shoe is extended—as it is with the Zoom Fly 2--flexibility is a must, as runners push off and often depend on that extended outsole.
 On top of its flexibility, the responsiveness in the Zoom Fly 2 is very strong.
 The midsole is soft and well-cushioned underneath the foot, and its springiness can be felt in every stride.
 The upper stretches with the top of the foot during a run, further adding to the overall responsiveness of the shoe.

 The Air Zoom Fly 2 provides great stability but some runners have complained about a lack of support, which is especially noticeable if the runner has higher arches.
 Its 8mm drop is a bit middle-of-the-road for a lot of runners, as many prefer a 6mm or 10mm drop.
 A few runners have remarked that they don’t even use these shoes for running due to the lack of support.